5 Medicare Myths Set StraightPosted by Medicare Made Clear

 Myth #4: Medicare Covers Everything

 When people think “Medicare covers everything” they are referring to Medicare Part A and Part B. But the fact is, Part A is hospital insurance and only covers hospital stays and associated inpatient services.
-Part B is medical insurance and covers doctor and outpatient visits and associated services.
+Part B is medical insurance and generally covers doctor and outpatient visits and associated services.

 Medicare Parts A & B do not cover the below: